martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 ```<script src="js/jquery-2.1.4.min.js"></script>```

+1. (optional) Publish the site if you can and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)

 ##4.
 Browser Detection
 Browser detection is when web pages detect specific browser versions and make assumptions about features rather than detecting features themsevles.
 This kind of code was necesary years ago, but it is not required now with modern browsers.